 You can check whether the latest update is installed or not by using Winver command on the start menu search.

-Also, you can download the Windows update standalone package from the Microsoft catalogue blog or use it to update multiple PCs and save bandwidth.
-Again if Windows Update fails to download and install the cumulative updates on your device use the Windows Update Catalog to download and install Windows updates manually.
+Also, you can download the Windows update standalone package from the Microsoft Catalogue Blog or use it to update multiple PCs and save bandwidth.
+Again, if Windows Update fails to download and install the cumulative updates on your device, use the Windows Update Catalog to download and install Windows updates manually.

 - Visit the Microsoft Update Catalog website in any web browser.

-- Here search for the KB number of the Windows Update package you wish to install
+- Here, search for the KB number of the Windows Update package you wish to install

-- This will display update packages including 32-bit, 64-bit, ARM, Windows server, and others.
+- This will display update packages, including 32-bit, 64-bit, ARM, Windows server, and others.

 - You have to select the correct version after verifying your system configurations from Settings > System > About.

-- Finally, click the Download button and a popup window will appear.
-In the popup window, click the .msu file link to download it.
+- Finally, click the Download button, and a pop-up window will appear.
+In the pop-up window, click the .msu file link to download it.

-- Windows 11 KB5051987 (Version 24H2) offline installer Direct Download Link 64-bit
+- Windows 11 KB5060842 (Version 24H2) offline installer Direct Download Link 64-bit

-- Windows 11 KB5051989 (Version 23H2/22H2) offline installer Direct Download Link 64-bit.
+- Windows 11 KB5060999 (Version 23H2/22H2) offline installer Direct Download Link 64-bit.

-- Windows 10 KB5051974 (For versions 22H2) Direct Download Links: 64-bit and 32-bit (x86).
+- Windows 10 KB5060533 (For versions 22H2) Direct Download Links: 64-bit and 32-bit (x86).

-- Windows 10 KB5052000 (version 1809) 64-bit | Download and 32-bit | Download
+- Windows 10 KB5060531 (version 1809) 64-bit | Download and 32-bit | Download

-Note: The above link directly opens the Microsoft Update Catalog which is the library of Windows Update offline installers.
+Note: The above link directly opens the Microsoft Update Catalog, which is the library of Windows Update offline installers.

 You need to click on the Download button next to the version of the OS installed on your machine and run the .msu files to begin the installation of the update.